-Early stage engagement with acoustic engineers means weaving sound acoustic design into the very fabric of a building which helps secure planning permission, avoids expensive retrofitting, and ensures the creation of quality space.
+Our acoustic engineers work with clients every step of the way, expertly weaving sound acoustic design into the very fabric of a building.
+This helps secure planning permission, avoids expensive retrofitting, and ensures the creation of quality space.

 We work on projects of all scales, from single dwellings to major developments, offering a full range of noise and vibration assessments.

 - Room acoustics

 - Sound isolation

 - Environmental noise